vooratarun/JAVA-CRUD/README.md

 # javacrud

-Java sample CRUD aplication with UI
+Java sample CRUD aplication with UI. it'a  tutorial project which was implemented using Java applets.
+Uses the Mysql database

 1.import the "crud_db.sql" into the database